 Cascade: Just like the erect there are two variants, the Semi- cascade and the Cascade.
 Is bent down over time in the elements where these styles will be seen in nature.
 The training for both requires wiring to produce the cascade effect.
 The full cascade style runs on the tall pot and the bonsai is trained to extend below the bottom of the pot as time passes.
 Creating this continual downward development requires persistence and patience, as it's not natural for a tree's growth.
 The semi- cascade would be put in a pot which is not exactly as tall also it isn't permitted to go below the bottom of the pot.
 The juniper adapts well for this training and these forms.
 A flowering species employed for the cascade styles include the, azalea, cotoneaster and pyracantha.

-BONSAI TREE MAME SHOHIN JAPANESE BLACK PINE in JAPANESE CLAY POT
+BONSAI TREE RARE CHUHIN CORK BARK JADE in JAPANESE CLAY POT

 Zen Juniper Bonsai Tree Little Garden Live Japanese Pot Indoor Decoration Desk

 Multi-trunk: The multi- trunk has one main trunk, and trunks that are smaller forming in the side.
 Additionally, there are the species such as the arboricola which are used to re create the banyan tree that has atmosphere roots extending to the floor.
 Over time the air roots become trunk-like.
 Another specimen is the ficus tree.
 The multi-trunk styles could be put on a stone surface that is flat.
 You will find those planted on an actual rock and even trained to grow from inside a crack in a rock.
 The stone for this latter group, in placed in a round pot that was shallow.
 Every one of these forms have training processes and their distinct names.